purduerov/X13_Embedded/README.md

 and go to Project > Generate Code.
 This will produce the appropriate Driver/ folders for the code.

+## More info
+See the [References folder](References) for information on usual setups and the [common folder](common) for information on setting up the shared implementations and the shared source files themselves.

 ### Recommended settings
 ##### Optimization
 Set optimization for Release builds to -03 rather than -Osize (the default).
 This setting is in